Intrinsic Alignment as an RSD Contaminant in the DESI Survey: Conclusion

 To reduce the effects of intrinsic alignment for DESI, simple yet severe choices involve only measuring $\xi_2$ in galaxy subsamples, perhaps cut by total magnitude or color.
 More practically, our estimate could be used for calibration.

 As the DESI survey progresses and the precision in $\xi_2$ increases, there are several opportunities to improve our bias estimate.
-Our estimate is directly proportional to the measured polarization $\epsilon_{\text{LRG}}$ and IA signal $w_{\text{x}}$, both of which include systematic uncertainties.
+Our estimate is directly proportional to the measured polarization $\epsilon_{\textsc{LRG}}$ and IA signal $w_{\text{x}}$, both of which include systematic uncertainties.
 The main systematic uncertainty in our polarization estimate arises from the choice of the triaxial shape distribution.
 We expect the majority of our galaxies to be prolate \citep{padilla_shapes_2008}, which are more affected by selection bias than oblate and result in a higher polarization.
 We match the expected distribution of projected shapes in a region of the sky with the best shape fits, but 5.6\% of galaxies in this subsample are fit as circles, creating an artificial spike at $b/a=1$ (Figure \ref{fig:sim_shapes}).
 A better estimate could be made with more accurate shapes, ie from the Dark Energy Survey \citep{gatti_dark_2021}, or reproducing \cite{padilla_shapes_2008} with DESI's LRGs.
 Although partially mitigated by color weighting, the IA signal in this work is reduced by weak lensing and diluted by the inclusion of pairs which have large radial separations.
+We also expect a 5-10\% uncertainly in our forecast due to the difficulty in accurately estimating $L$ with photometric distances.
 This will be drastically improved with DESI's first year of data, which contains 2.5 million quality LRG spectra.
 The LOS distance we average over due to uncertainty in radial distances, $L=865 h^{-1}{\rm Mpc}$, will decrease by a factor of at least 20 with redshifts.
 Advancing our ability to measure IA for only pairs of galaxies which are physically associated will be the strongest improvement to the false $\xi_{2}$ estimate.